stacks-network/docs/_core/smart/sdk-quickstart.md

 {% include note.html content="This tutorial was written on macOS High Sierra 10.13.4.
 If you use a Windows or Linux system, you can still follow along.
 However, you will need to \"translate\" appropriately for your operating system." %}

 For this tutorial, you will use  `npm` to manage dependencies and scripts.
-The tutorial relies on the `npm` dependency manager.
 Before you begin, verify you have installed `npm` using the `which` command to verify.

 ```bash
 $ which npm